-I Don’t Do Social Media — Here’s Why: It’s a Goldmine for Scammers
+I Don’t Do Social Media — And Neither Should You...
+Here’s Why:

-In a world where sharing our entire lives online has become second nature, opting out of social media can feel like going against the grain.
-But there’s a growing—and justified—concern behind that decision: social media has quietly become one of the most powerful tools scammers use to gather personal information.
+We live in a world where sharing our entire lives online is commonplace.
+Why would we call our relative to get the dirty details about their last vacation to the Maldives, when I can just see what a great time they had stalking them online?
+Believe me...I would definitely prefer not to call my relatives.
+However, getting status updates about our friends and family has become second nature, and opting out of social media can feel like going against the grain or even seeming uninterested in what others have to share.
+But there’s a growing—and justified—concern behind that decision: social media has quietly become one of the most powerful tools scammers use to gather, sell, and exploit personal information.

 This isn’t about paranoia.
 Here are recent examples: